SimpleStepper/Tableau-Sales-Dashboard/README.md

 ---
 ![Tableau gif](https://github.com/user-attachments/assets/7c8b4557-4b38-4da2-9463-e3b7dba06a64)

 The goal of this project was to create an interactive customer dashboard in Tableau to help stakeholders analyze customer behavior, sales trends, and engagement.
 The dashboard serves as a tool for marketing and management teams to understand key performance indicators (KPIs) for both Sales and Customer insights.

-The final interactive dashboard as shown in the gif can be viewed on Tableau Public here: [Sales & Customer Dashboard](https://public.tableau.com/app/profile/robert.smith7087/viz/shared/QQRF2PZGP)
+The final interactive dashboard can be viewed on Tableau Public here: [Sales & Customer Dashboard](https://public.tableau.com/app/profile/robert.smith7087/viz/shared/QQRF2PZGP)

 ---

 ## The Task
-### Below is a email recieved requesting information
+### Below is a email recieved requesting a interactive dashboard that includes both Sales and Customer insights
 <img width="733" height="484" alt="image" src="https://github.com/user-attachments/assets/cecefae9-9f51-4bc5-a26f-543f71108340" />

 This document was provided with a data set to build a Tableau dashboard fulfilling the requested insights needed by a marketing team.
 From this email, we have decerned that the client wants: